hkhan701/IntelliCards/README.md

 | :memo:        | Please use portrait mode for the tablet to ensure proper user experience.       |
 |---------------|:------------------------|

+### Changing Data Sources

+Graders can change between data sources by changing the variable "datasource" in "app/src/main/java/comp3350/intellicards/Application/Configuration.java"
+The following variable values are recognized:
+- "hsqldb"
+- "testHsqldb"
+- "stub"

+If an unrecognized variable value is declared, the app will default to the HSQLDB

 ### Login Page

-Graders can login with the following pre-inserted usernames and passwords which contain fake data
+Graders can login with the following pre-inserted usernames and passwords unless they are using the Test HSQLDB.
+They contain fake data.

 | Username | Password |
 |----------|----------|